skaarj1989/mWebSockets/README.md

   * Arduino Ethernet Shield W5100
   * WizNet W5500 module
 * Libraries:
-  * CryptoLegacy from [arduinolibs](https://github.com/rweather/arduinolibs), you can grab it [here](CryptoLegacy.zip)
+  * CryptoLegacy from [arduinolibs](https://github.com/rweather/arduinolibs), you can grab it from [here](CryptoLegacy.zip)
   * [Ethernet "2"](https://github.com/adafruit/Ethernet2) for W5500
   * [UIPEthernet](https://github.com/ntruchsess/arduino_uip) for ENC28j60

 ## Installation

-Install this library and CryptoLegacy in Arduino libraries directory, follow [this](https://www.arduino.cc/en/Guide/Libraries) guide if you don't know how to do it.
+Install this library and **CryptoLegacy** in Arduino libraries directory, follow [this](https://www.arduino.cc/en/Guide/Libraries) guide if you don't know how to do it.

 ### config.h